roman-tremmel/ggfastman/README.md

 res_big_manhattan <- bench_plot(big_gwas_data)
 ```

 There were significant differences between the three analysed methods.
-Interestingly the [`fastman`](https://github.com/danielldhwang/fastman/blob/master/R/fastman.R) function performed very well.
-This fast behavior is achieved due to data cropping in the non-significant pvalue areas e.g. uses only 20k SNvs of pvalues >0.1, >0.01 & < 0.1...
-Nevertheless, the performance using the RStudio plotting window is much worst compared to the fast version of the `fast_manhattan` function.
+Interestingly the [`fastman`](https://github.com/danielldhwang/fastman/blob/master/R/fastman.R) function performed very well compared to the "fast" option.
+This fast behavior is achieved due to data cropping in the non-significant pvalue areas e.g. using only 20k pvalues>0.1, 0.01 > pvalues < 0.1, ...
+Nevertheless, the performance using the RStudio plotting window is even slower compared to the fast version.
+But if you are sticked to base R, the `fastman` package is your choice for fast plotting.

 ![speed2](plot/speed2.png)